Fagaiweizhuren/superX-admin/README.md

 # superX-admin

-> A small vue front management syetem
-> use iView as the base framework
+> A small vue front management syetem, use iView as the base framework

 ## Build Setup